HOME

 The community of enquiry

 A central concept of Philosophy for Children work has been that of the ‘community of enquiry’, which may be defined as a reflective approach to classroom discussion built up over time with a single group of learners.
-The ‘community’ embodies co-operation, care, respect and safety; the ‘enquiry’ reaches for understanding, meaning, truth and values supported by reasons.
+The ‘community’ embodies co-operation, care, respect and safety; and the ‘enquiry’ reaches for understanding, meaning, truth and values supported by reasons.
 As a community of enquiry develops over time, the children's questions get deeper and more thoughtful.
-Their discussions are disciplined and focused yet, at the same time, imaginative.
+Their discussions are disciplined and focused, yet, at the same time imaginative.
 They care about what others say but don't accept easy answers.
 A community of enquiry combines critical, creative, caring and collaborative thinking.

 A little history